tryton/trytond/doc/ref/fields.rst

 .. class:: Selection(selection, string[, sort[, selection_change_with[, translate[, help_selection[, \**options]]]]])

-   A string field with limited values to choose from.
+   A :py:class:`string <str>` field with limited values to choose from.

 :class:`Selection` has some extra arguments: